 How is Your Credit Score Calculated?

 Several factors are used to determine your credit score.
 These include your amount of on-time versus late payments, your total number of open accounts, the average age of your accounts, how you manage your credit card use (this includes the amount of credit available to you and the amount you utilize on average), and the number of inquiries on your credit report.
+Read more about what goes into your credit score here.

 Financiers will often also look at the number of hard inquiries on your report.
 A hard inquiry occurs when you apply for new financing such as a credit card or loan.
-A number of hard inquires in a short amount of time can negatively impact your score.
+A number of hard inquiries in a short amount of time can negatively impact your score.

 Any derogatory mark on your credit report will also negatively impact your score.
 A derogatory mark includes things like collections, tax liens, and bankruptcy filings.